jarombrown/axiom-wiki/Home.md

 Welcome to the axiom wiki!
 Join our Discord! https://discord.com/invite/c6BHVfn

 Axiom is a dynamic infrastructure framework for *everybody*!
 What does this mean?
-Well, axiom is kind of unique but is just an implementation of many common cloud technologies.
+Well, axiom is kind of unique but at its core it is a collection of many common bug bounty/hacking tools.

-Axiom is a framework that allows you to easily orchestrate one, or many cloud instances to distribute the processing of a task or many tasks.
-Numerous helper utilities make moving files between your instances, backing up your instances, and initializing and deleting one or many instances a painless task.
+Axiom is a framework that allows you to easily orchestrate one or many server instances in the cloud to distribute the processing of a task or many tasks.
+Numerous helper utilities make moving files between your instances, backing up your instances, and initializing/deleting one or many instances a painless task.

 When making axiom, I wanted to make something that followed the Unix philosophy closely, to create the building blocks for people to create easy and predictable continuous scanning pipelines or general one-off highly parallelized workloads.